MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/unifiedlabelingclient-version-release-history.md

 - In a scenario where **%APPDATA% (AppData\Roaming)** points to a non-default Windows folder structure, files in folders that are mapped to user directories are now [excluded from labeling and protection](clientv2-admin-guide-file-types.md#file-types-that-are-excluded-from-classification-and-protection) as expected, based on the configuration.

 - [New advanced client setting](clientv2-admin-guide-customizations.md#remove-all-shapes-of-a-specific-shape-name) (**PowerPointRemoveAllShapesByShapeName**), added to remove shapes from PowerPoint headers or footers, by using the shape name instead of the text inside a shape.

-### Known issues

-In the public preview version of 2.9.109.0, applying labels with [DKE protection](../plan-implement-tenant-key.md#double-key-encryption-dke) is not supported by the scanner.

 ## Version 2.8.85.0